JieyuWu/ToyotaMod/Volkswagen.md

 ## If your car has neither ACC nor LKAS

 This has not been explored very much yet.
-Theoretically you could retrofit ACC ([example guide](https://mqb.pl/en/adaptive-cruise-control-retrofit-acc-on-mqb/)) and then continue as "If your car only has ACC".
-It may also be possible just to do the coding of other parts for ACC (according to mqb.pl article) without the physical radar - however this has not been tried and it is possible that ACC fault will arise from missing radar and other parts (engine, brakes) would stop responding to ACC commnads.
+Theoretically, you could retrofit ACC ([example guide](https://mqb.pl/en/adaptive-cruise-control-retrofit-acc-on-mqb/)) and then continue as "If your car only has ACC".
+It may also be possible just to do the coding of other parts for ACC (according to mqb.pl article) without the physical radar.
+However, this has not been tried and it is possible that an ACC fault will arise from the missing radar and other parts (engine, brakes) would stop responding to ACC commands.

 # Installing the Community Port

 ### Black Panda / Comma Two / Grey Panda
+To run the Community port, you MUST [install stock openpilot](https://github.com/commaai/openpilot/wiki/Installing-openpilot#install-openpilot) first.

+> Newer C2 may ship with NEOS 15.
+You must have NEOS 14 for the Community port to work.
+See downgrade instructions in #volkswagen Discord pin.

+**Automatic URL Install**
-If you need to run the Community port, you MUST [install stock openpilot](https://github.com/commaai/openpilot/wiki/Installing-openpilot#install-openpilot) first.
-If you're at the EON/Comma Two installer prompt and it's asking for a download URL, then use [https://volkswagen.opcfork.org/](https://volkswagen.opcfork.org/) instead of comma url, install using the normal methods and instructions.
+If you're at the EON/Comma Two installer prompt and it's asking for a download URL, then use `https://volkswagen.opcfork.org/` instead of the comma URL.
+Continue the install using the normal methods and instructions.

+**Manual Install**
+Alternatively, you can install the Community Port manually.
 Enable developer and SSH in the setting menu.
 Then, [connect via SSH](https://github.com/commaai/openpilot/wiki/SSH) and run the following command:

 `cd /data && mv openpilot backup-openpilot && git clone https://github.com/jyoung8607/openpilot.git -b release2 && reboot`

+**Integration Location**
-Once install, C2/BP owners default to integrating at the camera, grey Panda owners default to integrating at the gateway, if this isn't what you have, you need to SSH in and do this:
+Once installed, C2/BP owners default to integrating at the camera, grey Panda owners default to integrating at the gateway.
+If this isn't what you have, you need to SSH in and do the following as appropriate for where you are wired:

 `echo -n "gateway" > /data/params/d/ForceNetworkLocation`
 or
 `echo -n "camera" > /data/params/d/ForceNetworkLocation`
-as appropriate for where you're wired

 ### White Panda
-If you are using an older white panda, you will have to run an older version of openpilot (0.7.4).
+If you are using a white panda, you will have to run the last compatible version of openpilot: 0.7.4.
 In order to do this, run the following command to install 0.7.4 with white panda support:

 `cd /data && mv openpilot backup-openpilot && git clone https://github.com/jyoung8607/openpilot.git -b vw-community-devel && reboot`